 Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 2.4: Develop and adopt a Moderately Priced Housing Ordinance that includes an affordable housing set-aside for new residential development.
 On September 15, 2015, an ordinance concerning Moderately Priced Housing Program was presented to the Prince George's County Council through County Bill CB-056- 2015.
 Although presented, the Bill was not enacted by the County Council.
-DHCD Through Prince George's County Bill CB-12-2012, as amended in CB-57-2017, the Housing Investment Trust Fund was established.
+DHCD Task 2.5: Establish and capitalize a County Housing Trust Fund with a dedicated source of revenue to provide financing for affordable housing units.
+Through Prince George's County Bill CB-12-2012, as amended in CB-57-2017, the Housing Investment Trust Fund was established.
 The amended Bill, CB-57-2017, was adopted by the County Council on July 18, 2017 and went into effect on September 1, 2017.
-County Council Goal 3: Expand the supply of affordable housing access sible to persons with disabilities Task 3.1: Continue working with the ADA Coordinator in the DFS to collaborate on accessibility training and compliance issues, specifically, training on housing accessibility.
+County Council Goal 3: Expand the supply of affordable housing acces sible to persons with disabilities Task 3.1: Continue working with the ADA Coordinator in the DFS to collaborate on accessibility training and compliance issues, specifically, training on housing accessibility.
 Collaboration on accessibility training and compliance issues is a standard that DHCD uses when providing technical assistance workshops, community forums, and other public events.
 DHCD also consults with the Prince County ADA Coordinator regarding special accommodations and other compliance issues.
 DHCD Task 3.2: Require that all new and substantially rehabilitated CDBG-assisted and HOME-assisted units comply with visitability standards.
 Conduct site visits prior to the issuance of occupancy permits.
 Adherence to visitability standards is not a HUD requirement (see HUD Notice: CPD-05-09), nor a requirement of the State of Maryland.
-However, CDBG and HOME subrecipients that work with DHCD typically include visitability concepts as part of their design and construction.
+However, CDBG and HOME sub-recipients that work with DHCD typically include visitability concepts as part of their design and construction.
 County DHCD